SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Learn how to create and deploy SCCM PowerShell Script to uninstall applications without creating packages.
 How to uninstall 7Zip from all your managed devices from SCCM without using packages.

-You can refer to SCCM CB Run PowerShell Script Directly from the Collection post to get more details about the run PowerShell script option.
+For more details about the run PowerShell option, please refer to SCCM CB Run PowerShell Script Directly from the Collection.
 There are also posts about PowerShell script deployment feature architecture and troubleshooting guide.

 NOTE! – I know Win32_Product is EVIL, and I used that WMI class to remove an already installed application.
 This post is just an example of how to use SCCM Script Deployment options.